LES0915/OS22_TermProject_Team9/README.md

 ## How to practice
+Enter sign up or log in.
-When you type sign up, enter a name for registration.

-Verify that the name is already registered.
+When you type sign up, enter a name for registration. \n Verify that the name is already registered. \n
-If the name is not registered, enter a password.
-Afterwards, when the camera turns on, press any key on the keyboard to capture and save your face.
+If the name is not registered, enter a password. \n Afterwards, when the camera turns on, press any key on the keyboard to capture and save your face.

-When you type login, enter a name for login.
+When you type login, enter a name for login. \n
-If the ID exists, the camera turns on, and if it is the same person through face recognition, a Welcome message appears.
-If it does not continue to be recognized, you can manually press the p button to log in through the password.
+If the ID exists, the camera turns on, and if it is the same person through face recognition, a Welcome message appears. \n If it does not continue to be recognized, you can manually press the p button to log in through the password.